This article was originally posted in September 2017 and has been updated in December 2023 to reflect new changes.

 Many times, when a publicly-traded firm is acquired by another company, the stock options of the acquired firm automatically vest.
 This is a great windfall for the employees who own them but it creates a big tax bill for the year.
 Often, it bumps the employee into a higher tax bracket and taxes take a big chunk out of proceeds.
 The one-time windfall is an opportunity to fund a DAF to offset higher taxes and ensure future giving.

-The 2022 standard deduction is $12,950 for single filers and $25,900 for those married filing jointly.
+The 2024 standard deduction is $14,600 for single filers and $29,200 for those married filing jointly.
 That is almost double the previous standard deduction prior to the tax law changes.
 Therefore, more tax filers will benefit by using the standard deduction instead of itemizing deductions.
 Charitable contributions are included in itemized deductions, so the tax deduction is lost if you take the standard deduction.
 Those who are close to benefiting from itemizing can utilize a DAF and itemize with higher deductions some years.
 For example, if someone usually donates $5,000 every year to charity, but they need to donate $10,000 for it to make sense to itemize they can “bunch” their contributions for two years into one year and donate $10,000 to a DAF.
 They can pay the $5,000 of donations out over two years as usual but itemize in the year of the contribution, thereby lowering their tax bill for that filing year.
-Note: Congress passed legislation allowing individuals who don't itemize deductions a deduction of $300 for cash contributions made during 2021 and married couples filing jointly are allowed $600.
-Check with your advisor or accountant on the most recent tax policy deductibility limits.

 Many executives and professionals receive annual bonuses comprising a large part of their income.
 There are big bonus years while other years are a little leaner.
 A big bonus allows a larger contribution for that year.
+By making a large contribution to your DAF when you receive a large bonus, you can continue to evenly spread out your charitable giving regardless of the irregularity of your bonuses or income stream.
+The funds remain in the DAF until you are ready to use them.
 This provides contributing evenly on an annual basis, even in lean years.

 A DAF can also be funded by being named as a beneficiary from a retirement account, life insurance policy, trust, or will.
 This allows the donor to fulfill philanthropic goals using proceeds from their estate.